Boquerón Department: Natural environment and climate

 This is the most arid region of Paraguay; it has some small streams, but with dry riverbeds.
 The climate is in the transition between a warm semi-arid climate, a tropical savanna climate and a humid subtropical climate (Köppen climate classification BSh, Aw and Cfa) The rain is scarce during the dry season, but during the wet season it can cause flash floods.
 The average annual rainfall is about 350 mm a year in the north of the department and 850 mm a year in the south.
-On 14 November 2009, Pratts Gill, a small town in the Boquerón Department, recorded a temperature of 46.4 C. This is the highest temperature to have ever been recorded in Paraguay.
+On 28 January 2025, Mariscal Estigarribia, a town in the Boquerón Department, recorded a temperature of 46.4 C. This is the highest temperature to have ever been recorded in Paraguay.

 The trees in the area are short and thorny; there are brushwood and cactus, dunes and small hills, especially in the north of the department.
 Some species of trees in this region are endangered: the urunde'y, white and red quebracho, samu'u also known as palo borracho and palo santo.